python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

      Once the process terminates, you can view the built documentation by opening ``docs/build/html/index.html`` with a browser.

    - For consistency, please conform to `Google Python Style Guide`_ and `Google Python Style Docstrings`_.
-In addition, code should be formatted consistently with other code around it.

    - The following exceptions to the above (Google's) style guides applies:

         - Documenting types of global variables and complex types of class members can be done using the Sphinx docstring convention.

+   -  In addition, PTB uses the `Black`_ coder formatting.
+Plugins for Black exist for some `popular editors`_.
+You can use those instead of manually formatting everything.

    - Please ensure that the code you write is well-tested.